Spanish V Students Analyze 'Cajas de cartón' in Immigration Unit

 World Languages Upper School

-Students in Erin and Fabiola's Spanish V classes finished reading Francisco Jiménez’s Cajas de cartón (The Circuit).
-The book is a central component of the current unit on Immigration, providing students with a firsthand look at the Mexican-American migrant experience.
+Students in Erin and Fabiola's Spanish V classes finished reading Francisco Jiménez’s Cajas de cartón (The Circuit), a central component of their unit on immigration, providing students with a firsthand look at the Mexican-American migrant experience.

 The text follows the journey of a young boy named Francisco (Panchito) and his family.
 After migrating from Mexico to California, the family survives by working as migrant farm laborers, moving frequently to follow the harvest.
-Through Francisco's eyes, students explore the daily realities of:
+Through Francisco's perspective, students explored the daily realities of:

 • Economic Hardship: Living in tents or small cabins with limited resources.